-51. Water Code section 13267(b)(1) states:
+51. Water Code section 13267, subdivision (b)(1) provides that:

 In conducting an investigation specified in subdivision (a), the regional board may require that any person who has discharged, discharges, or who proposes to discharge waste within its region ... shall furnish, under penalty of perjury, technical or monitoring program reports which the board requires.
 The burden, including costs of these reports, shall bear a reasonable relationship to the need for the reports and the benefits to be obtained from the reports.
-In requiring those reports, the regional board shall provide the person with a written explanation with regard to the need for the reports, and shall identify the evidence that supports requiring that person to provide the reports.
+In requiring those reports, the regional board shall provide the person with a written explanation with regard to the need for the reports to the reports.

-The technical reports required by this Order and the attached Monitoring and Reporting Program R5-2017-0074 are necessary to ensure compliance with these waste discharge requirements.
-The Discharger owns and operates the facility that discharges the waste subject to this Order.
+The technical reports required by this Order and the separately-adopted Monitoring and Reporting Program R5-2018-0045 (incorporated herein) are necessary to ensure compliance with these waste discharge requirements.
+The Dischargers own and operate the Facility that discharges the waste subject to this Order.

-- 52. The California Department of Water Resources sets standards for the construction and destruction of groundwater wells (hereafter DWR Well Standards), as described in California Well Standards Bulletin 74-90 (June 1991) and Water Well Standards: State of California Bulletin 74-81 (December 1981).
+- 52. The California Department of Water Resources (DWR) sets standards for the construction and destruction of groundwater wells (DWR Well Standards), as described in California Well Standards Bulletin 74-90 (June 1991) and Water Well Standards: State of California Bulletin 74-81 (December 1981).
 These standards, and any more stringent standards adopted by the state or county pursuant to Water Code section 13801, apply to all monitoring wells used to monitor the impacts of wastewater storage or disposal governed by this Order. - 53.
-All wastewater management systems at the facility have already been installed and are currently in use.
-This Order places additional requirements on the continued operation of the facility in order to ensure the protection of waters of the state.
-The issuance of this Order is therefore exempt from the provisions of CEQA in accordance with California Code of Regulations, title 14, section 15301, which exempts the "operation, repair, maintenance, [and] permitting ... of existing public or private structures, facilities, mechanical equipment, or topographical features" from environmental review. - 54.
-The United States Environmental Protection Agency (EPA) has promulgated biosolids reuse regulations in 40 CFR 503, Standard for the Use or Disposal of Sewage Sludge, which establishes management criteria for protection of ground and surface waters, sets application rates for heavy metals, and establishes stabilization and disinfection criteria. - 55.
-The Central Valley Water Board is using the Standards in 40 CFR 503 as guidelines in establishing this Order, but the Central Valley Water Board is not the implementing agency for 40 CFR 503 regulations.
-The Discharger may have separate and/or additional compliance, reporting, and permitting responsibilities to the EPA.

-56. Pursuant to Water Code section 13263(g), discharge is a privilege, not a right, and adoption of this Order does not create a vested right to continue the discharge.
+This Order prescribes additional WDRs for the continued operation of existing facilities (i.e., wastewater mgmt. systems) for the protection of the waters of the State.
+Accordingly, the adoption of this Order is exempt from the substantive provisions of the California Environmental Quality (CEQA), Public Resources Code section 21000 et seq., in accordance with section 15301 of the CEQA Guidelines (Cal.
+Code Regs., tit.
+14, § 15000 et seq.). - 54.
+Pursuant to Water Code section 13263, subdivision (g), discharge is a privilege, not a right, and adoption of this Order does not create a vested right to continue the discharge.